University Terms and Definitions Key

 Language is powerful.
 Many of the terms we use today are situated within an evolving historical narrative that continues to impact how each of us navigates the world.
 The goal of providing background and definitions for the terms listed below is to help us improve dialogue about a variety of social topics.
 When we better appreciate the power of our words and the weight they carry, we can reduce several misunderstandings by strategically thinking through the way we describe our thoughts and experiences.
 More importantly, a common linguistic framework helps us to listen and better understand each other as we engage in these exchanges.

-As a university striving to be a place where all belong, we must recognize that the historical unequal distribution of power, privilege and resources, itself a mark of diversity, which simultaneously impacts current experiences and future possibilities of individuals engaged in higher education in the United States.
+As a university striving to be a place where all belong, we must recognize that the historical unequal distribution of power and resources impacts current experiences and future possibilities of individuals engaged in higher education in the United States.
 In order for belonging to take place, each person and their experiences must be centered.

 As a public university for the public good, it is our responsibility to ensure that each student, faculty, staff, and community member has the ability to participate without barriers and to feel affirmed.
 At BGSU this means understanding the power of our words and the language we choose to use.